danvergara/dblab/README.md

 <kbd>l</kbd>                            | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
 <kbd>Arrow Left</kbd>                   | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
 <kbd>h</kbd>                            | Horizontal scrolling on the panel.
 Views: rows, constraints, structure and indexes
 <kbd>0</kbd>                            | Move cursor to the start of the current line.
-Views: rows, constraints, and structure
+Views: rows, constraints, structure and indexes
 <kbd>$</kbd>                            | Move cursor to the end of the current line.
-Views: rows, constraints, and structure
+Views: rows, constraints, structure and indexes
 <kbd>g</kbd>                            | Move cursor to the top of the panel's dataset.
-Views: rows, constraints, and structure
+Views: rows, constraints, structure and indexes
 <kbd>G</kbd>                            | Move cursor to the bottom of the panel's dataset.
+Views: rows, constraints, structure and indexes
+<kbd>PgUp</kbd>                         | Move cursor to the top of the panel's dataset.
+Views: rows, constraints, structure and indexes
-Views: rows, constraints, and structure
+<kbd>PgDn</kbd>                         | Move cursor to the bottom of the panel's dataset.
+Views: rows, constraints, structure and indexes
 <kbd>Ctrl+c</kbd>                       | Quit

 ## Contribute